Altidias/Milestone1_Group52/Software Design Document.md

   - *nutrient: str* - The nutrient to filter for.
   - *level: str* - The nutrient level, low < 33%, mid > 33% && < 66%, high > 66%.
 - Return Value:
-  - *pandas.DataFrame* A dataframe where the rows that match the level criteria are copied from the original dataframe.
+  - *food_items: dict[str, dict[str, float]]* A dict of food items that match the nutrient level criteria with the food names as keys and dicts as values that have a nutrient names as keys and nutrient amounts as values.
-- Side Effects: None, global dataframe is not modified.
+- Side Effects: None.

 **generate_pie_chart()**
-- Description: Generates a pie chart using the seaborn(sns) or matplotlib (undecided, seaborn offers prettier visuals) library for a specific food item showing the nutritional breakdown.
+- Description: Generates a dynamically sized pie chart using matplotlib, embedded in a wxPython panel, to visualize a specific food items nutritional breakdown.
 - Input Parameters:
-  - *food_item: pandas.Series **or** np.array **or** dict* A row from the dataframe containing the nutritional data for the food item that is to be analyzed.
+  - *food_item: (str, dict[str, float])* A tuple with the name of the food and a dictionary containing the nutritional data for the food item that is to be graphed, including names and quantities.
 - Return Value:
-  - *wx.Bitmap* - A wxPython bitmap to be rendered in the gui.
+  - *None*
-- Side Effects: None.
+- Side Effects: Updates the GUI panel by embedding the chart using the matplotlib figure which is dynamically resized to fit the dimensions.

 **generate_bar_chart()**
-- Description: Generates a bar chart using the seaborn(sns) or matplotlib (undecided, seaborn offers prettier visuals) library for a specific food item showing the nutritional breakdown.
+- Description: Generates a dynamically sized bar chart using matplotlib, embedded in a wxPython panel, to visualize a specific food items nutritional breakdown.
 - Input Parameters:
-  - *food_item: pandas.Series **or** np.array **or** dict* A row from the dataframe containing the nutritional data for the food item that is to be analyzed.
+  - *food_item: (str, dict[str, float])* A tuple with the name of the food and a dictionary containing the nutritional data for the food item that is to be graphed, including names and quantities.
 - Return Value:
-  - *wx.Bitmap* - A wxPython bitmap to be rendered in the gui.
+  - *None*
-- Side Effects: None.
+- Side Effects: Updates the GUI panel by embedding the chart using the matplotlib figure which is dynamically resized to fit the dimensions.

 **The graph functions can also be implemented just with the wxPython matplotlib wxagg backend which takes care of alot of other things such as ui controls (this is probably better)**

 **update_daily_intake()**
 - Description: Logs and tracks the user's daily food intake.
 - Input Parameters:
-  - *food_item: pandas.Series **or** np.array **or** dict* - The row of the specified food item from the dataframe.
+  - *food_item: (str, dict[str, float])* - A tuple with the name of the food and a dictionary containing the nutritional data for the food item.
   - *quantity: float* - The amount of food consumed in grams.
 - Return Value: None.
 - Side Effects: Updates the user's daily intake in the global user data structure, which is saved to a file to be persistent across sessions.